On an Enriques surface associated with a quartic Hessian surface: Introduction

 It is obvious that $\Aut(Y)$ acts on $\nefbig(Y)$.
 We give a description of a fundamental domain $\DY$ of the action of $\Aut(Y)$ on $\nefbig(Y)$.
 For $v\in \SY\tensor\R$ with $\intf{v, v}<0$, let $(v)\sperp$ denote the hyperplane in $\PPP_Y$ defined by $\intf{v, x}=0$. \begin{theorem} There exists a fundamental domain $\DY$ of the action of $\Aut(Y)$ on $\nefbig(Y)$ with the following properties. \begin{enumerate}[{\rm (1)}] \item The fundamental domain $\DY$ is bounded by $10+10$ hyperplanes $(\baru_{\alpha})\sperp$ and $(\barv_{\alpha})\sperp$, where $\alpha$ runs through the set $A$. \item For each $\alpha\in A$, the vector $\baru_{\alpha}$ is the class of the smooth rational curve $\pi(E_{\alpha})=\pi(L_{\bar{\alpha}})$ on $Y$, and hence $(\baru_{\alpha})\sperp$ is a hyperplane bounding $\nefbig(Y)$. \item For each $\alpha\in A$, the involution $j_{\alpha}\in \Aut(Y)$ maps $\DY$ to the chamber adjacent to $\DY$ across the wall $\DY \cap (\barv_{\alpha})\sperp$ of $\DY$. \end{enumerate} \end{theorem} Let $Z$ be an Enriques surface.
 Then an elliptic fibration $\phi\colon Z\to \P^1$ has exactly two multiple fibers $2E_1$ and $2E_2$. \begin{theorem} Up to the action of $\Aut(Y)$, the Enriques surface $Y$ has exactly $1+10+5+5$ elliptic fibrations.
 Their $ADE$-types of reducible fibers are given in Table~\ref{table:ellfibs}, in which $\Rfull$ and $\Rhalf$ denote the $ADE$-types of non-multiple reducible fibers and of the half of the multiple reducible fibers, respectively. \end{theorem} An \emph{$\RDP$-configuration} on an Enriques surface $Z$ is the exceptional divisor of a birational morphism $Z\to \bar{Z}$, where $\bar{Z}$ has only rational double points as its singularities.
 The support of an $\RDP$-configuration is an $ADE$-configuration of smooth rational curves.

-\begin{theorem} Up to the action of $\Aut(Y)$, the Enriques surface $Y$ has exactly $750$ non-empty $\RDP$-configurations.
-Their $ADE$-types are given in Table~\ref{table:RDP}. \end{theorem}
+\begin{theorem} Up to the action of $\Aut(Y)$, the Enriques surface $Y$ has exactly $33$ non-empty $\RDP$-configurations.
+Their $ADE$-types are given in Table~\ref{table:RDP}. \footnote{Added in 2020 August: In the previous version of this paper, the numbers of $\Aut(Y)$-equivalence classes of rational double points were calculated wrongly.
+See Section~\ref{subsec:RDP}.} \end{theorem}

-The lattice $\SZ$ of numerical equivalence classes of divisors on an Enriques surface $Z$ is isomorphic to the even unimodular hyperbolic lattice $\Lten$ of rank $10$, which is unique up to isomorphism.
+\begin{remark} In~\cite{ShimadaRDPEnr}, all $\RDP$-configurations on complex Enriques surfaces are classified by some lattice theoretic equivalence relation. \end{remark} The lattice $\SZ$ of numerical equivalence classes of divisors on an Enriques surface $Z$ is isomorphic to the even unimodular hyperbolic lattice $\Lten$ of rank $10$, which is unique up to isomorphism.
 The group $\OG^+(\Lten)$ of isometries of $\Lten$ preserving a positive cone $\PPP_{10}$ of $\Lten\tensor\R$ is generated by the reflections with respect to the roots.
 Vinberg~\cite{MR0422505} determined the shape of a standard fundamental domain of the action of $\OG^+(\Lten)$ on $\PPP_{10}$.
 (See Section~\ref{subsec:L10}.)
 Hence we call these fundamental domains \emph{Vinberg chambers}.

 In~\cite{MR718937}, Barth and Peters determined the automorphism group $\Aut(\Zgen)$ of a \emph{generic} Enriques surface $\Zgen$.
 (See also Nikulin~\cite{NikulinEnriques}.)
 Let $\PPP_{\Zgen}$ be the positive cone of $\SZgen\tensor\R$ containing an ample class.
 We identify $\SZgen$ with $\Lten$ by an isometry that maps $\PPP_{\Zgen}$ to $\PPP_{10}$.
 Since $\Zgen$ contains no smooth rational curves, we have $\nefbig(\Zgen)= \PPP_{10}$.
 Note that the discriminant form $q_{\Lten(2)}$ of $\Lten(2)$ is a quadratic form over $\F_2$ with Witt defect $0$, and hence its automorphism group $\OG(q_{\Lten(2)})$ is isomorphic to $\GO^+_{10}(2)$ in the notation of~\cite{ATLAS}.
 Moreover, the natural homomorphism